 In 2003, the 208 area-wide water quality management plan was amended to allow a new point source discharge in the Provo River.
-The Jordanelle Special Service District (JSSD) has constructed a discharging wastewater treatment facility located below Jordanelle Dam.
-It includes advanced technology membrane filters which will result in a discharge water quality that will be equal to or better than ambient water quality in Provo River.
-The PRWC has been closely involved in the review of the UPDES permit limitations to protect the drinking water source.
-A discharge permit was issued in 2008 and is currently being reviewed for renewal even though the facility has not treated any wastewater nor discharged at the time of this update.
+The Jordanelle Special Service District (JSSD) constructed a discharging wastewater treatment facility located below Jordanelle Dam.
+It includes advanced technology membrane filters which will result in a discharge water quality that will not degrade water quality in the Provo River.
+The PRWC has been closely involved in the review of the UPDES permit limitations to protect the drinking water source and will continue to be involved when the permit is reviewed because any changes to the original permit limitations have the potential to negatively impact water quality in the watershed.
+The permit limits on phosphorus are critical to protecting water quality and limit phosphorus to 0.03 mg/L in the summer and 0.06 mg/L in the winter with a total annual load of 91 pounds.
+The discharge permit was issued in 2008 and in 2018 the permit was reviewed for renewal even though the facility has not treated any wastewater nor discharged.
+The wastewater facility is scheduled to go online in 2020.